hasumikin/mrubyc-debugger/README.md

 │      └── loops                # Place your loop files here
 │            ├── main.rb        # A loop something like awaiting for user input
 │            └── sub.rb         # Another loop eg) BLE status observation, LED blinking, etc.
-└── sdkconfig
+├── mrubyc-debugger.yml         # You can configure stub methods in form of YAML └── sdkconfig
 ```